 Bill of Lading

 A bill of lading is an integral part of the vehicle transport process.
-Cars, trucks and SUVs, classic and exotic vehicles, motorcycles, even RVs and boats – all of these need a bill of lading when being shipped!
+Cars, trucks and SUVs, classic and exotic vehicles, motorcycles, and even RVs and boats need a bill of lading when shipped!

 So what exactly is a bill of lading?
 What does it do?
 What information must it have, and what is optional for it to contain?
-Particularly for the first-timer, these terms and documents aren’t all that familiar.
+These terms and documents aren’t all that familiar, particularly for the first-timer.
 Let’s jump right in and break down bills of lading and why you need them.

 What is a Bill of Lading?

-The bill of lading is used for record-keeping and as a receipt of sorts.
+The bill of lading is used for record-keeping and as a receipt.
 The shipper will need the bill of lading to accept the vehicle on the other end of the transport.
 Insurance companies will need the bill of lading should anything go wrong.
 On-the-road inspections will compare the BOLs to the actual contents of open and closed carriers.